New Maritime Partnership with Dover Technical College (East Kent College)

 A full list of SQA marine related course can be found at https://www.maritimeskills.org/Qualifications

-Enhancements Planned For 59th Annual Fort Lauderdale Boat Show
+Enhancements Planned For 59th Annual Fort Lauderdale International Boat Show 2018

 One of the most noteworthy changes to the 2018 show, set to take place October 31 to November 4, is the redesign and repositioning of the main entrance several hundred yards to the north end of the Bahia Mar Hotel and Marina property, along Seabreeze Boulevard, just south of the International Swimming Hall of Fame and Marina.